Deep Dive into Thanos-Part II

 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts$ helm repo update$ helm install prom-thaons prometheus-community/kube-prometheus-stack -f prometheus-operator-thanos.yaml

-You show now see that the Prometheus, Grafana, and the other components get installed.
+You should now see that the Prometheus, Grafana, and the other components get installed.
 Let us check the logs of the thanos-sidecar container now.

 Let us now install the Thanos Cluster using Bitnami’s Helm Chart.
 I have created a custom value.yaml file for the installation of Thanos cluster using Bitnami’s Helm chart.
 This custom values.yaml file will help configuration easier.
 Feel free to add any other required values by referring to the full values.yaml file here.